tinacious/jquery-navigator-vibrate/README.md

 ##### `list`

 An array of numbers.
 This is an alternative to using `pulse`.
-By default, the pause between each number is 100ms.
+To learn about this method, read the documentation for the [Vibration API](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API#Vibration_patterns).

 #### `pulseCount`